sirmick/alfrd/ARCHITECTURE.md

 ## Conclusion

-This architecture provides a solid foundation for the AI Document Secretary MVP while being designed to scale to multi-user production deployment.
+This architecture provides a solid foundation for the ALFRD (Automated Ledger & Filing Research Database) MVP while being designed to scale to multi-user production deployment.
 The key innovations are:

 1. **Isolated per-user containers** for data privacy and scalability
 2. **Async event-driven architecture** for reliable document processing